 - Understand the boundaries around the relationship, particularly around risk appetite.

 - Ensure both partners have equal say in the relationship.
-I would argue a relationship while one part that dominates the other is not going to end in a happy position.
+I would argue a relationship where one partner dominates the other is not going to end in a happy.
 It's going to have a limited life.
 Equally, a business that downgrades risk to the detriment of reward, we know what that looks like.
 A decision is made, it's all based on reward, and when it's made, someone says, "Can you tell risk?
 Apparently, they have to do some tick off or something."
 That's disgraceful.
 Risk should be at the table at the same time reward is at the table so their voices are heard equally.